WATCH THE VIDEO & TAKE A TOUR

 11. What equipment does the camp provide?

-We provide all equipment including tennis rackets, in-line skates, all appropriate pads, etc. We do ask that your child bring a baseball glove and swim wear but we will provide all other equipment.
-If your child would like to bring their own personal in-line skates, tennis racket or pads, they may do so.
+We provide almost all equipment for campers.
+We do ask that your child bring a baseball glove and swim wear but we will provide all other equipment.
+If your child would like to bring their own personal equipment, they may do so.

 12. How does camp celebrate birthdays?

-Birthdays are a big deal at Dream BIG!
+Birthdays are a big deal at Dream BIG Day Camp!
 The entire camp sings to your child and he/she wears a birthday hat for the duration of the day.
 If you like, you may drop off cupcakes or the like in the morning for your child and his/her respective group.
+Please contact us for any allergies you need to be aware of.
 We request that you NOT bring additional items for your child and his/her group (e.g. balloons, toys, candy, etc.).
 In order to avoid undue pressure on you and unnecessary competition amongst parents, we would greatly appreciate your cooperation here.

 13. Is there any medical care at camp?
 What if my child has allergies?

-We have a nurse on site and a pediatrician on call.
+We have a medical provider on site and an RN and pediatrician on call.
 The medical form will ask you for pertinent information and we encourage you to contact us should you want to discuss ANY of this in greater detail.
 We are a peanut-free environment thus we ask you not to send anything containing peanuts.